Frequently Asked Questions for Homeownership

 Habitat currently has plans to build newly constructed homes in the Orleans Parish neighborhoods of 7th, 8th and 9th Wards, Central City, and New Orleans East.
 Partners have up to three opportunities to select a lot at one of Habitat’s lot selection fairs.

 Our homes are 3 bedroom and 1 bathroom.
 All homes are approximately 1,100 square feet.
 Homeowners get a choice in the exterior siding and trim colors, as well as the countertop and flooring colors in the interior.
 The specific floor-plan is selected by Habitat based on the dimensions of the lot.

 I have income such as food stamps, social security or disability.
 Does Habitat count that?

-To be accepted into our program you must demonstrate income within our guidelines but we count unearned as well as earned income; we will combine all sources of applicant(s) income to determine the household income total.
-If you are retired or do not work you must still have an income within our income guidelines.
+To be accepted into our program you must demonstrate income within our guidelines, but we count unearned as well as earned income.
+We will combine all sources of applicants' income to determine the household income total.
+If you are retired or do not work you must still have an income within our guidelines.

 What does Habitat look at on a credit report?